fonbnk/docs/liquidity-bridge.md

 1. Call "Get Currencies" endpoint to get the list of supported currencies and corresponding pairs
 2. Call "Get Order Limits" endpoint to get the min and max limits for the selected deposit and payout currency pair.
 3. Call "Get Quote" endpoint to get a pricing quote for the selected deposit and payout currency pair and amount.
+Get fieldsToCreateOrder from both deposit and payout to know what fields are required to create the order and ask the user for those fields.
-4. The merchant calls the "Create Order" endpoint to create an order based on the quote (if provided) and the required fields for the deposit and payout.
+4. Call "Create Order" endpoint with the quoteId from the previous step and the fields collected from the user to create the order.
 5. The user makes the deposit based on the transfer instructions provided in the order response.
 6. If the transfer type requires an intermediate action (e.g., STK Push), the merchant calls the "Trigger Intermediate Action" endpoint to trigger the action with the required fields if needed.
 7. The merchant calls the "Confirm Order" endpoint to confirm the deposit if required.